 Register here The deadline is 5 pm May 20, 2015

 Notifications will be sent out to participating teachers on May 21st.

 The Library of Congress’s “Teaching with Primary Sources Program” offers instructional strategies to support the effective use of primary sources from the Library's vast digital collections.
 This workshop will guide 4th -12th grade teachers through the LOC digital collections to blend historical thinking and literacy skills into an engaging student-centered classroom.
 Participants will receive a $500 stipend at conclusion of the program.

-We'll begin the process with some "flipped" learning - participants will explore the LOC collections in an on-line course via Canvas.
+We'll begin the process with some "flipped" learning - participants will explore the LOC collections in an on-line course via Versal.
 That way we can devote our on site workshop time to designing lessons.
 More info and our "flipped" pre-course here.
 Sessions will be held June 25 & 26 from 8:30 to 4:00 at NWRESD 5825 NE Ray Circle Hillsboro OR 97124 Map

 This workshop is limited to 20 Oregon teachers (or librarians).
 Grade range 4th -12th.
 Open to public and private school educators.

 On-line course and two day workshop will feature how to: